What should I watch for?

 Burning, crawling, itching, numbness, prickling, “pins and needles,” stinging, or tingling feelings

-darkening of the treated skin
+darkening or lightening of the treated skin

 swelling of the skin